 Read our comparison of investment platform charges to see how much investing with Fidelity costs for a range of portfolios.

-And if you're thinking of using Fidelity to take an income from your pension in a drawdown plan, read our comparison of pension drawdown charges.
+If you're thinking of using Fidelity to take an income from your pension in a drawdown plan, read our comparison of pension drawdown charges.

 Who is Fidelity good for?

-All three start charging less if you have more than £250,000, but Fidelity applies this threshold across your whole portfolio whereas the others apply it per account (Isa, Sipp and so on), making Fidelity a more attractive proposition in this regard.
+All three start charging less if you have more than £250,000, but Fidelity applies this threshold across your whole portfolio, whereas the others apply it per account (Isa, Sipp and so on), making Fidelity a more attractive proposition in this regard.

 Who is Fidelity expensive for?

 It offers more competitive charges for those with larger portfolios, but the bigger your pot, the more likely you will be better off with a fixed-fee broker such as Interactive Investor or Halifax Share Dealing.